JoelMathewC/JoelMathewC/README.md

 ## Hi there 👋

 I am Joel, I am a CS engineer with a special interest is systems and machine learning.
-I also build mobile applications in `Flutter`, backends in `.NET Core` and scripting in `Python` and `PowerShell`.
+I also build mobile applications in `Flutter`, backends in `.NET Core` and do some scripting in `Python` and `PowerShell`.

 <!--